wavesjs/waves-ui/README.md

 - configure a `Shape` to display the data,
 - set a `Behavior` to modify the data (both programmatically or based on user interaction dispatched from the `timeline` and its current `state`).

-Each `layers` is associated to a DOM element.
+Each `layer` is associated to a DOM element.

 ### Shape